wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#alertsummaries">AlertSummaries</a></td>
 <td>

-Returns a summary of each alert for within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
+Returns a summary for each alert within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
 Optionally, you can configure the `alertSummaryFilter` parameter to further filter the results.